Odizinne/makeSense/README.md

 Run `makesense.exe`.

-Feel free to open an issue for bug report if you encounter any (You will).
+Feel free to open an issue for bug report if you encounter any.

 ## Build